Skip to content

 While patients more easily recall familiar songs, research indicates they can learn new ones through consistent cognitive engagement and repetition, though individual abilities vary considerably in this capacity.

-How Long Should Each Music Therapy Session Last for Optimal Results?
+How Long Should a Music Session Last?

 Different times yield distinct benefits: morning sessions enhance cognitive engagement, afternoon activities stimulate emotional responses, and evening music promotes relaxation, making timing an important factor in therapeutic effectiveness.